 PE KIT: T-shirt and gym shoes in a bag with pupil's name.
-Children are required to have gym shoes for the classroom and PE in the hall.
-Pupils should keep their PE kit in a bag in school all week and take it home on Friday afternoon and return it on Monday morning.
+Children are required to have gym shoes for PE in the hall.

+Pupils should keep their PE kit in a bag within their school locker at school during the week and take it home on Friday afternoon for washing, returning with it on Monday mornings.

 We ask that parents and carers ensure that children have adequate sensible clothing and footwear to suit the prevailing weather conditions which allows them to take part in outdoor learning.
-Waterproof suits are provided for the Pre 5s and Primary 1/2/3/4 pupils.
+Waterproof suits are provided for the Pre 5s and Primary 1 - 4 pupils.